runvnc/algoverse-concept/README.md

 ## VR-Friendly Algorand Wallet

-With an Algorand wallet system, perhaps built similarly to My Algo Connect (https://github.com/randlabs/myalgo-connect, https://github.com/randlabs/encrypted-local-storage) , but with confirmation and data entry integrated into the VR environment, would facilitate the application calls and perhaps the integration of commerce.
+An Algorand wallet system, perhaps built similarly to My Algo Connect (https://github.com/randlabs/myalgo-connect, https://github.com/randlabs/encrypted-local-storage) , but with confirmation and data entry integrated into the VR environment, would facilitate the application calls and perhaps the integration of commerce.

 ## Commerce